NIkhilbadveli/Artificial_Intelligence/2. Neural Networks and Deep Learning/Readme.txt

 - Some project where LSTM is best

 For each of the projects, accuracy should be clearly calculated and a way to improve or reasoning for that accuracy.

-# Todo Try to use polynomial equation for weights in ANNs